Modular Analog Computing

 General features

-The modules are bare PCBA boards provided with magnetic pads: this makes it possible to assemble the system on a magnetic whiteboard (or just a metal plate), on which annotation can be written.
+The modules are bare PCBA boards provided with magnetic pads: this makes it possible to assemble the system on a magnetic whiteboard (or just a metal plate), on which annotations can be written if wished (e.g. the name given to the variables).

 The size of the boards is the same - about 60 x 40 mm - with exception of the control module, which is made slightly bigger to ensure the buttons and switches can be accessed easily.